DarshanSapariya/SQL/Bank Management System/Readme.md

 ## _This is simple Bank data management system made by [me](https://github.com/DarshanSapariya) using Python and SQL_

+## Required libraries and other things
+- [mysql-python-connector](https://dev.mysql.com/doc/dev/connector-python/8.0/installation.html) - MySQL connector library for python
+- [MySQL] Installed and Configured

+## How to Run :
+- Clone the source code folder into your system
+- Run the launch.py file
+- Enter the valid credentials of MySQL and you are good to go 👌

 This is data managemnet system providing basic functions as follows

 - Register